""

 Other Grade Requirements n/a

-Defense of Ph.D. dissertation.
+Defense of PhD dissertation.

-Language Requirements For Russian language proficiency requirements see "Assessments and Examinations."
+Language Requirements For Russian language proficiency requirements see "Assessments and Examinations".

-Breadth Requirement All doctoral students are required to complete a doctoral minor or a Graduate/Professional certificate.
+Graduate School Breadth Requirement All doctoral students are required to complete a doctoral minor or graduate/professional certificate.
+Refer to the Graduate School: Breadth Requirement in Doctoral Training policy: https://policy.wisc.edu/library/UW-1200.

-Required COURSES
+Required Courses

 SLAVIC 803 Introduction to Old Church Slavonic and the History of Russian Literary Language2

-Slavic Critical Theory and Practice
+SLAVIC 801 Slavic Critical Theory and Practice3

-The Structure of Russian
+SLAVIC 802 The Structure of Russian2

-Methods of Teaching Slavic Languages
+SLAVIC 804 Methods of Teaching Slavic Languages2

-Seminar requirement
+Seminar

-SLAVIC 900 Seminar: Slavic Literature and Culture3
+SLAVIC 900 Seminar: Slavic Literature and Culture (taken three times for 3 credits each)9

 Total Credits51